blladnar/blladnar.github.io/_posts/2017-07-05-A-Nice-Day-For-A-Swim.markdown

 There were other people at the crossing and we all made it across fine.
 We tried making a train to break the current for the people in back.
 It worked about halfway across before it got too deep and we had to swim for it.
 It was soooo cold.

 We took a break for dinner and let the things in our packs dry out.
-Thank goodness for dry bags and ziplocs.
+Thank goodness for dry bags and Ziplocs.
 Then we hiked a few more miles.
 There is still lots of snow on the ground so I'm camped on a rock.
 The sun warmed it all day so it kinda feels like I have a heated floor.